-Over the last 30 or so plogs, we have looked at all kinds of aspects of life in the Arctic.
-However, they have all been a little biased towards life on land, so this week we’re going to take a look at the life living under the sea!
+Over the last 30 or so plogs, we have looked at many different aspects of life in the Arctic.
+However, they have all been a little biased towards life on land, so this week we’re going to take a look at the life under the sea!
 This will include microscopic crustaceans, jellyfish, whales, and a toxic big old creature thought to be the species with the longest known lifespan among vertebrates!
 Curious to see who takes the title?
 Read on…

-Plants make up the basis of most life on land, capturing the energy of the sun and allowing animals to use this energy by eating them.
+Plants make up the basis of most life on land, capturing the energy of the sun and passing it on to animals by being eaten.
 The sea is no different, with plants making up the bottom of the food chain there too.
 However, the Arctic Ocean is a pretty intense environment covered by ice for much of winter and experiencing violent storms, so picturesque warm loving species like corals aren’t found in this region.
 Instead phytoplankton make up the majority of plant life.
 I have done a full plog on phytoplankton before (5: Phytoplankton- Lungs of the Ocean) but for a brief overview, they are tiny, often microscopic plants who despite their size and lack of fame are actually responsible for creating half of the worlds oxygen, the other half being made by all the plants on land.

-During the brief Arctic summer, phytoplankton works hard to convert sunlight into energy for themselves to grow, and do this either whilst floating out in the open ocean or by living in a more basic form as algae on the underside of ice sheets which cover the water.
+During the brief Arctic summer, phytoplankton work hard to convert sunlight into energy for themselves to grow.
+They do this either whilst floating out in the open ocean or by living in a more basic form as algae on the underside of ice sheets which cover the water.
 Despite their tiny size, there are trillions of them, and so they are able to be a sustaining food source for pretty much all of life in the area.

 Other than phytoplankton there really isn’t much other plant life.
 Seaweed can be found across the Arctic Ocean, being hardy enough to survive the cold and storms, but whilst it provides important shelter for fish in the area, it is not a source of food for underwater creatures.
 At low tide however, it can be used as a food source by animals above water such as reindeer or muskox.